judah-w/CSE-455-final-project/index.md

 ## Final Product and Future Work

 We used and tweaked a [quickdraw UI](https://www.kaggle.com/aleksandradeis/getting-started-with-pytorch-for-quick-draw/notebook) to allow users to draw sketches in a little box, clear it, and try again.
 After a user draws an image, we identify it and replace it with an emoji using components from [here](https://github.com/akshaybahadur21/QuickDraw).
 With more time, hopefully we can train our model to have better accuracy and be able to add more categories as well as improve its overall usability.
+Next we would be able to use the object detection model to make guesses on what the it is in real time while the user is sketching.

 ## Team